resource enables merchants to process orders they receive through Buy on Google.

-- Agree to the Shopping Actions terms in your Merchant Center account (located at Merchant Center > Buy on Google during the onboarding stage or under the About sub-menu after you're live).
+- These are located at Merchant Center > Buy on Google during the onboarding stage or under the About sub-menu.

 described in Service account key.